qalydon/qf-localc/README.md

 any using spreadsheet.
 Of course this depends on both data sources A and B supporting a historical closing price.

+The abstraction concept is implemented using a data source list for each category of ticker symbol.
+The list specifies which data sources can obtain data for a category.
+If the first data source in the list fails to return data, the second data source is tried.
+Each data source in a list is tried until data is returned or the list is exhausted.

 ### LibreOffice Compatibility
 The LOCalc addin works on the Windows, macOS and Ubuntu versions of [LibreOffice (version >= 5.0)](https://www.libreoffice.org/).